tstellanova/sloris/README.md

-# tinkertime
+# Sloris

-A Particle project named tinkertime
+A Particle project named sloris.

+This project demonstrates how to do battery-conserving remote condition monitoring.
+The application sleeps periodically, waking up via the real time clock (RTC) or via remote (cloud) polling of one of its sensor values.

 ## Welcome to your project!